 Nonetheless from a cold dark bar in Bucharest the money was spent to trek all the way to Edinburgh.
 Get me to the parade!

-I took the easy way out and booked a tour with Haggis Adventures, with one of the girls I did Contiki in Italy with.
+I took the easy way out and booked a tour, with one of the girls I travelled with in Italy.
 Now I’m not an avid organised tour fan but under the circumstances it suited me jussssst fine.

 Flying into Edinburgh before the tour started, I booked myself a couple of nights in an 8-bed dorm (ultimate dorm size IMO, more people but more room space generally) at Budget Backpackers.
 Despite some difficulty getting warm showers, I couldn’t recommend this place enough.
 Friendly staff, bar and food onsite, quality kitchen, and awesome treehouse chill out area, plus it’s one of the cheapest around.
 And I certainly made the most of my money.
 I slept round the clock the first night, blamed on the unfortunate way I left Bucharest…